 |Yemenite Jews and the American Colony in Jerusalem

-This is the story of Yemenite Jews, who arrived in Jerusalem in 1881, and Anna and Horatio Spafford, devout American Christians who moved to the holy land to dedicate their lives to help the needy, regardless of origin or faith.
+A story of Yemenite Jews who arrived in Jerusalem in 1881, and Anna and Horatio Spafford, devout American Christians who moved to the holy land to dedicate their lives to help the needy, regardless of origin or faith.

 |Kinneret and the Yemenite Pioneers

-The immigration of the Jews of Yemen at the end of the 19th century was mostly characterized by hardships.
-Among other things, financial, organizational, social and cultural differences created a conflict between the immigrants who came from the near east and those who came from east Europe.
+The immigration of the Jews of Yemen at the end of the 19th century was riddled with hardships.
+Among other things, cultural differences created conflicts between immigrants who came from the near east and those who came from eastern Europe.

-In 1911, a group of a few dozen families from Shar-ab in the south of Yemen, picked up their goods and came to the Promised Land, eventually settling beside Lake Kinneret.
-Eighteen years after they arrived, the Yemenite settlers were forced to leave their homes.
-Read more…
+In 1911, a few dozen families from Shar-ab in the south of Yemen settled beside Lake Kinneret.
+Eighteen years after they arrived, the Yemenite settlers were forced to leave their homes...go to page…

 |Operation On Wings of Eagles